mperry68/InfradevConsultingWebsite/src/content/blog/cost-savings-hiring-canadian-developers.md

 The cost savings of hiring Canadian developers are real and significant.
 Combined with high quality, cultural alignment, and time zone compatibility, Canadian talent offers an excellent value proposition for U.S. companies.

 Ready to explore cost savings with Canadian developers?
-[Contact InfraDev Consulting](/contact) to get a personalized cost analysis for your hiring needs.
+[Contact InfraDev](/contact) to get a personalized cost analysis for your hiring needs.